kisom/netallow/README.md

 * `Add` whitelists the IP address.
 * `Remove` drops the IP address from the whitelist.

-There are currently two implementations of `Whitelist` provided in this package:
+There are currently two implementations of `ACL` provided in this package:

-* `BasicWhitelist` converts the IP addresses to strings and contains a set of string addresses as the whitelist.
+* `Basic` converts the IP addresses to strings and contains a set of string addresses as the whitelist.
 The set is implemented as a `map[string]bool`, and uses a `sync.RWMutex` to coordinate updates to the whitelist.
-* `StubWhitelist` is a stand-in whitelist that always permits addresses.
+* `Stub` is a stand-in whitelist that always permits addresses.
 It is vocal about logging warning messages noting that whitelisting is stubbed.
 It is designed to be used in cases where whitelisting is desired, but the mechanics of whitelisting